thanktua-spp/ccl-rtd/docs/source/Math.rst

 Integral
 ========
    Description:
-       Computes the definite integral of a function using adaptive Gauss-Legendre quadrature.
+       Computes the definite integral of a function using adaptive Gauss-LegendreP quadrature.
    Param:
       | fun:  The function to integrate.
 The function should accept a double and return a double.
       | x_1:  The lower bound of the integration interval.